ntampellini/TSCoDe/docs/operators_keywords.rst

    pairs, in Angstroms.
 Syntax uses parenthesis and commas:
    ``DIST(a=2.345,b=3.67,c=2.1)``

+-  **DRYRUN** - Skips lenghty operations (operators, embedding, refining) but retains other functions and printouts.
+Useful for debugging and checking purposes.

 .. -  **ENANTIOMERS** - Do not discard enantiomeric structures.

 -  **EZPROT** - Preserve the E or Z configuration of double bonds